lenoben/abschluss/README.md

 - [ ] Build uWebSockets server
 - [ ] Test server
 - [ ] Build the server with model hosting capabilities

+## REFERENCES

+-_This list contains where ideas were also pulled from_-

+- placeholder

+---

 ## Disclaimer